 How to dispose of car cleaning products

 When thinking about cleaning products we may not think about car cleaning products or how to dispose of these chemicals.
-Most car cleaning products have very tough toxic chemicals within them as they are designed to be tough on metal in order to remove heavily built-up tar and brake dust on and inside your wheels.
+Most car cleaning products have very tough toxic chemicals within them.
+They are designed to be tough on metal in order to remove heavily built-up tar and brake dust on and inside your wheels.

-When disposing of car cleaning products, firstly see if any of the products can be donated to charity or maybe even given to one of your car enthusiastic friends or family members.
+When disposing of car cleaning products, firstly see if any of the products can be donated.
+This can be a charity or maybe even one of your car enthusiastic friends or family members.
 This helps to cut down waste and gives the product a new purpose.

 Being cautious of toxic chemicals